What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Risk Factors for Limited Systemic Scleroderma?
 (Predisposing Factors)

-- Females are more likely than males to have Limited Systemic Scleroderma
+- Gender: Females are more likely than males to have Limited Systemic Scleroderma

 - Native Americans and African Americans are more susceptible to Systemic Scleroderma than individuals of European decent

-- Some studies have shown that individuals who have worked or been exposed to silica dust and polyvinyl chloride (PVC) may have an increased incidence
+- Some studies have shown that individuals who have worked with or been exposed to silica dust and polyvinyl chloride (PVC) may have an increased incidence of the condition

 It is important to note that having a risk factor does not mean that one will get the condition.
 A risk factor increases ones chances of getting a condition compared to an individual without the risk factors.
 Some risk factors are more important than others.